Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 	- prepare a 4DBrix lib with few tracks
-	- export the group tag in the ncp
 	- add proxy in Brick library to make a part appear in different folder?
 This to make appear the standard tracks in the 4DBrix folder (with a different sorting key). used for the 9V track and also half straight
 	- what is segment label?
 	- what is node anchor?